CMA-ES/moarchiving/README.md

 # Introduction

-This library implements a multi-objective archive of non-dominated solutions  (currently supporting only 2, 3 and 4 objectives).
-It provides easy and fast access to the hypervolume and [hypervolume plus](https://doi.org/10.1109/TEVC.2022.3210897) indicators, the contributing hypervolume of each solution, and to the [uncrowded hypervolume improvement](https://arxiv.org/abs/1904.08823) of any given point in the objective space.
+This library implements a multi-objective archive of non-dominated solutions  (currently supporting 2, 3 and 4 objectives).
+It provides easy and fast access to multiple hypervolume indicators, the contributing hypervolume of each solution, and to the [uncrowded hypervolume improvement](https://arxiv.org/abs/1904.08823) of any given point in the objective space.

-Additionally, the library offers a constrained version of the archive, which allows the storage of solutions to constrained multi-objective problems and the computation of their [ICMOP](https://doi.org/10.1016/j.ins.2022.05.106) indicator.

 ## Installation